 A few days ago, UAE’s Sheikh Mohammed Bin Zayed, Jordan’s King Abdullah II, and Egypt’s President El-Sisi held an urgent meeting in Cairo to discuss the violence in Jerusalem.
 The three leaders concluded the meeting with a statement condemning violence in Al-Aqsa Mosque and “stressing the need to stop any practices that violate the sanctity of the holy mosque and change the status quo there in addition to avoiding escalation and calming the situation.”

-Most importantly, though, is that the statement clearly noted that the success of regional normalization between Arab countries and Israel is conditional to calming the Israel-Palestinian conflict and realizing domestic peace in Israel first.
-“The region is in need for peace, stability and cooperation in order to promote peace and development and ultimately achieve the aspirations of the peoples of the region for progress and prosperity.”
+Most importantly, though, is that the statement clearly noted that the success of regional normalization between Arab countries and Israel is conditional on calming the Israel-Palestinian conflict and realizing domestic peace in Israel first.
+“The region needs peace, stability, and cooperation in order to promote peace and development and ultimately achieve the aspirations of the peoples of the region for progress and prosperity.”